Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 Tax exemptions

-Tax exemptions, also called tax exclusions, are forms of income that are considered non-taxable and lower your overall taxable income (which also leads to a decreased tax bill).
+Tax exemptions, also called tax exclusions, are forms of income that are considered non-taxable and lower your overall taxable income (which can also lead to a decreased tax bill).
 Child support payments, health insurance premiums paid by your employer and life insurance payouts are generally considered tax-exempt.

 Tax debt relief programs